ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 Both approaches provide advantages over IP address truncation, which provides inconsistent protection and irreversibly destroys data.

+When auxiliary information such as AS number and geographical location is required, it SHOULD be stored as metadata at the time of logging.
+Performing these mappings later may yield different results as network allocations and routing information change over time.
+This recommendation applies to all encryption modes: even with `ipcrypt-pfx`, the preserved network structure does not retain these additional attributes.

 # Prefix-Preserving Encryption {#prefix-preserving-encryption}

 Prefix-preserving encryption maintains network structure in encrypted IP addresses.
 Addresses from the same network produce encrypted addresses that share a common prefix, enabling privacy-preserving network analytics while preventing identification of specific networks or users.